 Grouping requests in collections

-You can group your Postman requests into collections to keep your workspace organized, to collaborate with teammates, to generate API documentation / test suites, and to automate request runs.
+You can group your Postman requests and examples into collections to keep your workspace organized, to collaborate with teammates, to generate API documentation / test suites, and to automate request runs.

-You can open and close collections by clicking them, and favorite (★) to move a collection to the top of the list.
-You can add sub-folders to create an extra level of nesting with your requests.
+Click a collection to open its overview in a tab.
+You can open and close collection content by clicking the arrow to the left, and favorite (★) to move a collection to the top of the list.
+You can add sub-folders to create an extra level of nesting with your requests and examples.
 Use the search text-field to filter through your collections.

-You can create a new collection by clicking + New Collection in the left sidebar, the New button > Collection, or the Launchpad that appears when you first launch Postman.
+You can create a new collection by clicking + in the left sidebar, the New button > Collection, or the overview that appears when you first launch Postman.

-Give your new collection a name—you can click Create straight away if you don't want to specify collection details until later.
+Give your new collection a name.
+You can start adding requests if you don't want to specify collection details until later.

-You can optionally specify a description for your collection (which will appear in its documentation), authorization config, pre-request and test script code, and any variables you want to share across all requests in the collection.
+You can optionally specify a description for your collection (which will appear in its documentation and in the workspace when anyone opens it), authorization config, pre-request and test script code, and any variables you want to share across all requests in the collection.

-To see an overview of a collection, open it from the sidebar by clicking ►.
+To see an overview of a collection, open it from the sidebar.
 You can edit your collection description inline by hovering over the text and clicking the pencil icon.

 You can use markdown in your collection descriptions.

-You can edit details for your collections at any time using the menu ... > Edit from the sidebar or collection overview.
+You can edit details for your collections at any time by clicking the collection to open it in a tab.

 You can duplicate a collection—however you can alternatively fork it to develop collection versions.

 You can add existing requests to collections and can create new requests inside collections.
-If you have a request open in Postman, click Save (or Save As if you want to move it from another collection).
+If you have a request open in Postman, click Save or Save As.
 Choose (or create) a collection and click Save.

-To add a new request to a collection, in Collections on the left of Postman, open the collection ... menu and choose Add Request.
-Alternatively open the collection overview, click ..., and create the request from there.
+To add a new request to a collection, open a new tab and save it from there, or in Collections on the left of Postman, click ... on the collection and choose Add Request.

 You can also create a request by clicking New > Request.